-Clients can submit requests faster than ZooKeeper can process them, especially if there are a lot of clients.
-To prevent ZooKeeper from running out of memory due to queued requests, ZooKeeper will throttle clients so that there is no more than globalOutstandingLimit outstanding requests in the system.
-The default limit is 1,000.ZooKeeper logs transactions to a transaction log.
-After snapCount transactions are written to a log file a snapshot is started and a new transaction log file is started.
-The default snapCount is 10,000.
+ZooKeeper logs transactions to a transaction log.
+After snapCount transactions are written to a log file a snapshot is started and a new transaction log file is created.
+The default snapCount is 100,000.

 traceFile

 (Java system property: requestTraceFile)

 If this option is defined, requests will be will logged to a trace file named traceFile.year.month.day.
 Use of this option provides useful debugging information, but will impact performance.
 (Note: The system property has no zookeeper prefix, and the configuration variable name is different from the system property.
 Yes - it's not consistent, and it's annoying.)